alexanderdibenedetto/trustkit-net-bindings/README.md

 ```
 This initializes the TrustKit iOS code.

-## Android
+### Android
-For Android, configure by placing the TrustKit configure in the normal Android security configuration file (resources/xml/network_security_config.xml) and be sure to follow the remaining documentation as described by the original TrustKit library.
+For Android, configure by placing the TrustKit configuration in the normal Android security configuration file (resources/xml/network_security_config.xml) and be sure to follow the remaining documentation as described by the original TrustKit library.

-In the MainActivity's OnCreate function, be sure to put:
+In the MainActivity's OnCreate function, put:
 ```
 httpMessageHandlerFactory.InitializeWithNetworkSecurityConfiguration(this);
 ```